 The metallic hydrogen is found in the core of the Jupiter.
 This is believed to be the hidden secret beneath the high magnetic field of the Jupiter.

-There has been the speculation that the experiment results as it does not conform the metallic productivity and conductivity, as it has not been accessed.
+There has been the speculation that the experiment results as it does not confirm the metallic productivity and conductivity, as it has not been accessed.
 Further, there has not been series of experiment to confirm the result.
 Further, the evidence from past can put everyone in doubt.
 The finding of the metallic hydrogen was claimed in 2016 but was unable to replicate (2).

 1. Wigner, E.; Huntington, H. B. (1935).
 "On the possibility of a metallic modification of hydrogen".
 Journal of Chemical Physics.
 3 (12): 764.